 9. Bogeyman Horror

 A film that has scared me for so many years it actually feels like an old friend.
 RIP Wes Kraven you are much missed.

 I loved The Babadook both because it really unnerved me and because director, Jennifer Kent, really made me care about her characters.
 I don't know how she managed to get such a powerful performance out of such a young boy.
 Brilliant.
 The Babadook Review

 [Warning: This trailer contains strong language subtitles]

-Another entry for Guilermo del Toro, Pan's Labyrinth really took me by surprise.
+Another entry for Guilermo del Toro, Pan's Labyrinth is one of my favourite films.
 It is both brutal and beautiful, scary and moving.
 Del Toro's monsters are truly amazing creations.
 Pan's Labyrinth Review

 12. Thrill Ride Horror

 I thoroughly enjoyed The Cabin In The Woods - this is such an exhilarating film.
 It is not particularly scary but has so many brilliantly dark twists and turns.
 The less you know the better!
 The Cabin In The Woods Review